DaringCuteSeal/askme-rs/README.md

   - title: W                           # Question title (string)
     answers:                           # List of possible answers
       - Wolfram                        # Answer 1 (string)

+  - title: How many valence electrons does sodium have? # Question title (string)
+    answers:                                            # List of possible answers
+      - "1"                                             # Note: all answers must be strings!
 ```